-In most cases, “FC SAN” implies a storage network built up of dedicated hardware adapters and switches, connected using fiber optics.
+Basically, “FC SAN” consists of hardware and switches connected by fiber optics.
 As the network is developed for high-loaded storage devices, it uses a strong cyclic redundancy check (CRC) — a hash function used to produce a checksum in order to detect errors in data.
-This ensures the data is not corrupted when transmitted.
 The network also has fewer retransmissions compared to TCP/IP and connection retries due to the loss of data.
 Typical Fibre Channel speeds are 8Gbps, 16Gbps, and 32Gbps.

 The basic concept of iSCSI is simply putting SCSI commands inside of a typical TCP/IP channel.
 If you have a regular LAN, you can even install and configure iSCSI Target/Initiator software onto your storage server and its clients, thus facilitating SAN.
 It allows the same block-level storage access but uses conventional Ethernet networks.

-Since underlying networks (TCP/IP over Ethernet) are designed for common usage, there are no strong data flow controls or built-in storage discovery services — You need to configure almost everything yourself.
-For example, you need to manually configure the IP addresses of iSCSI storage and clients, frame sizes, LUN visibility, etc. You will also need to optimize the network for large data block transfers to get relatively high performance.
+Since underlying networks (TCP/IP over Ethernet) are designed for common usage, there are no strong data flow controls or built-in storage discovery services, that’s why you should set up the majority of settings like IP addresses or LUN visibility manually, and adapt the network for high-volume data by yourself.
 Additionally, you will need to purchase hardware-accelerated network adapters to offload iSCSI processing from a host server or client.

-If you’re considering high-loaded storage network implementation, you should consider implementing a dedicated 10Gbps Ethernet-based network (either optical or copper).
-It should include hardware-accelerated adapters with network switches supporting larger data frame transfers.
-In this case, however, you will lose the main benefit of iSCSI — support of existing network and hardware.
+To implement a high-loaded storage network, you should deploy a dedicated 10Gbps Ethernet-based network (either optical or copper) with hardware-accelerated adapters and network switches supporting larger data frame transfers.
+In this case, however, you will lose the main benefit of iSCSI — support of existing networks and hardware.

 You will also encounter hardware and network settings like Flow Control, Jumbo Frames, Spanning Tree, Trunks, etc. if you choose iSCSI for production.